 Neoclassicism developed in support of civic aspirations

 Neoclassicism soon dominated British architecture and was invoked for the most important buildings.
 In London alone between 1817 and 1829 twenty-three Greek Revival churches were built.
-In the northern regions of Europe, Scandinavia and western Finland, Greek Revival motifs appeared grafted to earlier baroque designs.
+In northern Europe, Scandinavia and western Finland, Greek Revival motifs were grafted to earlier baroque designs.
 But everywhere the Greek Revival flourished it was thought to express nationalism and civic virtue.

 British trained architect Benjamin Henry Latrobe (1764-1820) arrived in the U.S. in 1796 and was commissioned by President Thomas Jefferson in 1803 to be U.S. Surveyor of Public Buildings.
 His first job was to oversee construction of William Thornton's design for the new Capitol building.
-Latrobe spent much of the next fourteen years on projects in Washington and assisted Jefferson with several of his own.
-Latrobe was the new Nation's first professional architect and trained apprentices who became the next generation of classicists.
+Latrobe spent much of the next fourteen years on Federal projects and assisted Jefferson with several of his own.
+He was the new Nation's first professional architect and trained others, including Robert Mills, who became the next generation of classicists.

-The romantic Greek Revivalemerged in the 1820s but neoclassicism was a composite of many sources including the architecture of Classical Greece and Rome, the Italian Renaissance and its regional expressions throughout Europe.
+A romantic Greek Revival took off in the 1820s but neoclassicism was a composite of many sources derived from the Italian Renaissance and regional expressions throughout Europe.
 The revival of classicism was intended to show a continuity of intentions and the depth of historic precedent.
-Yes, the temple-front portico could be traced to ancient Greece, but the political associations were more important.
+The temple-front portico could be traced to ancient Greece, but for Americans its political associations were more compelling.

-By the 1830s the Greek Revival was in full swing and seen as an affirmation of the Nation's civic culture.
-Americans regarded classical Greece a republic, while Rome an empire.
+America's Greek Revival was in full swing by the 1830s and seen as an affirmation of the Nation's civic culture.
+Americans recalled classical Greece a republic, while Rome an empire.
 The Founding generation had broken ties with an overbearing empire to become a republic.
 The Constitution they ratified was intended to thwart empire building and despotic rule by guaranteeing citizens equal protection under the law.
-It was democratic self-rule in ancient Greece the classical revival intended to evoke and support.
+It was the democratic self-rule of ancient Greece the Americans sought to emulate.

 It was not surprising that Americans turned to ancient Greece for inspiration in the early nineteenth century.
 Both peoples had established political democracies based on ideals of harmony and moderation, and both embraced an architectural tradition that appeared to embody those principles.Alexander O. Boulton

 In Colonial New England the means to self-government was the meeting house.
-All new settlements were required to build an assembly hall large enough for everyone to gather for worship and civic duties.
-They were built and maintained through taxation.
-When needed they were also used for criminal trials, protests, forts, barracks or hospitals.
+New settlements were required to build one large enough for all townspeople to gather for worship and civic duties.
+Built and maintained through taxation, at times they were also used for criminal trials, forts, barracks and hospitals.
 Sunday worship was their primary purpose but they also facilitated direct democracy through town hall meetings.

-Meeting houses were built no larger than necessary so a speaker at the raised pulpit could be heard by everyone in the room.
-Buildings were roughly square in plan.
-The pulpit stood opposite the entry and was lit from behind by a tall window.
+Meeting houses were no larger than necessary so the speaker at the pulpit could be heard by everyone in the room.
+The buildings were roughly square in plan with the pulpit opposite the entry and lit from behind by a tall window.
 A center aisle divided box pews on the main floor.
-For larger congregations a horseshoe balcony was built to draw everyone closer to the pulpit.
-From this position speakers could see every face and hear every voice in the room.
-The town gathered here to debate and make communal decisions, and while consensus was important, the majority vote always prevailed.
-But the authoritarian presence of clergy surely impacted many decisions and eventually led to a separation of church and state.
+Some meeting houses had a horseshoe balcony which drew participants closer to the pulpit.
+Speakers at the pulpit could see every face and hear every voice.
+To make decisions townspeople gathered here as equals to discuss the issue, come to an agreement, and seek consensus.
+Their society was cohesive with common beliefs, values and expectations.
+They understood that a decision would only be as effective as the strength of its support.

 1834 Town Hall, Sandwich, MA built by

 The New England Green during the Federal era was a central paddock for farm animals, not a public park.
-But as life became more secure it evolved into a civic space flanked by a town hall, church and perhaps shops and an inn.
-By 1900 the Green was so revered that even towns that never had one felt compelled to create one.
-Photo is by Samuel Chamberlain, ca. 1936
+But as life became more secure it evolved into a civic space with a town hall, church and perhaps shops and a travelers' inn.
+By 1900 the civic green was so revered even New England towns that never had one were compelled to create one.
+Photo by Samuel Chamberlain, c.
+1936